-The two primary natural processes that may cause migration of MEC at the MRS include erosion and frost heave.
+The two primary natural processes that may cause migration of MEC at MRS-07 include erosion and frost heave.
 In general, surface topography at Spencer Artillery Range is heavily wooded.
 Vegetation of the area includes forests of predominantly coniferous and deciduous trees.
 The heavy vegetation stabilizes the soil, minimizing the potential for erosion and frost heave.

-As summarized in Table 4, the potentially exposed population (human receptors) associated with MRS-05 includes part-time residents, site visitors, and recreational users (e.g., hikers, boy scouts, and hunters).
+As summarized in Table 4, the potentially exposed population associated with MRS-07 includes current landowners, future residents, construction workers, and site visitors.